San Diego County Recovery

-San Diego County Recovery works to maximize disaster assistance to eligible public and private entities and residents through various state and federal disaster assistance programs.
+San Diego County Recovery works to maximize disaster assistance to residents and eligible public and private entities.

 Following an emergency or disaster, additional information and resources will be available throughout this website.

 Tropical Storm Hilary - Small Business Administration Assistance For San Diego County Residents & Businesses

 San Diego County businesses, nonprofits, and residents can now apply for low-interest federal disaster loans if they were affected by Tropical Cyclone Hilary.

 People can apply online to receive disaster assistance information,

 Applicants may also call SBA’s Customer Service Center at (800) 659-2955 or email firstname.lastname@example.org